Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan Mastiff

-Tibetan Mastiff, belonging to the mastiffs, is a large and fierce dog.
-Tibetan Mastiff is one of the world's most ancient breeds, which is a special animal in Asia.
-More than 2000 years ago, Tibetan Mastiffs were active in the Himalayas and the alpine regions of the Tibetan Plateau with an elevation of 3000-5000 meters.
-Due to its loyal nature, Tibetan Mastiff is not only the best protection dog for nomads but also the best guard dog for kings and tribal chiefs.
-According to Tibetans, in pastoral areas, one adult Tibetan mastiff can guard 400 sheep, defeat three evil wolves and make leopards show the white feature, so it's called Heavenly Dog in Tibet.
-After westerners see the wonder of the Tibetan Mastiff, they call it “Oriental Supernal Dog”.
-In Nepali, it's called Bhote Kukur (bhote means someone from Tibet and kukur means dog).
-In Mongolian, it's called bankhar (bankhar means lion).
+The Tibetan Mastiff, belonging to the mastiffs, is a large and fierce dog.
+It is one of the world's most ancient breeds, and over 2000 years ago, it was active in the Himalayas and the alpine regions of the Tibetan Plateau at elevations of 3000-5000 meters.
+Due to its loyal nature, the breed became a prized protection dog for both nomads and kings.
+According to Tibetans, in pastoral areas, one adult Tibetan mastiff can guard 400 sheep, defeat three evil wolves, and make leopards show the white feature, earning it the title of Heavenly Dog.
+After Westerners witnessed the breed’s strength, they called it the “Oriental Supernal Dog.”
+In Nepali, it's known as Bhote Kukur (meaning Tibetan dog), and in Mongolian, it's called Bankhar (meaning lion).

 Profile